ajtowns/powcoins/README.md

 $ ./powcoins claim --relay-peer=inquisition.bitcoin-signet.net --max-diff=30 $ADDR
 ```

-If your local Bitcoin signet node is running the Inquisition code and
+If your local Bitcoin signet node is running the Inquisition code
-accepts `OP_CAT` spends, then you can remove the `--relay-peer` argument
+and accepts `OP_CAT` spends, then you can remove the `--relay-peer`
-to have your transaction submitted locally, and relayed in the usual
+argument to have your transaction submitted locally via `bitcoin-cli`,
-manner instead.
+and relayed in the usual manner instead.

-If `bitcoin-cli` and `bitcoin-util` are not in your `PATH`, you can
+Depending on your `PATH`, it may be necessary to set `--cli` as above,
-specify how they should be invoked by adding the `--cli="bitcoin-cli
+and also to specify the location of the `bitcoin-util` command with the
--signet"` and `--grind="bitcoin-util grind"` options.
+`--grind="bitcoin-util grind"` option.

-Because "bitcoin-util grind" is a CPU miner, the "max-diff" figure is
+Because `bitcoin-util grind` is a CPU miner, the `--max-diff` figure is
-provided to avoid wasting energy if the only available coins are very
+provided to avoid wasting energy if the only available coins have high
 difficulty.
 Each increment of max-diff (eg changing 30 to 31) will double
 the amount of work it may take to obtain a coin.